 a) has 5G-EA0 as a selected 5G NAS security algorithm; and

-b) selects a PLMN other than Registered PLMN and EPLMN;
+b) selects a PLMN other than Registered PLMN and EPLMN over one access;

+the UE shall:

-the UE shall delete the 5G NAS security context and
+if the Registered PLMN or EPLMN is not registing or registered over another access, delete the 5G NAS security context; and

-send an initial NAS message including cleartext IEs only as described in this subclause for the case when the UE does not have a valid 5G NAS security context.
+send an initial NAS message including cleartext IEs via the access type associated with the newly selected PLMN only as described in this subclause for the case when the UE does not have a valid 5G NAS security context.

 NOTE: UE deletes the 5G NAS security context only if the UE is not in the connected mode.